YeahNotSewerSide/DuinoCoin_cluster/README.md

 IS IT SAFE TO USE OVER THE INTERNET? - Not right now, it has some vulnerabilities, which I will fix later.

+I don't have a lot of storage memmory on my phone, will Android_cluster.py store something? - Nope it wouldn't.

 # before you start program download some python libraries:

   py-cpuinfo (only Android_Miner.py)